-- For purposes of calculating property tax revenues for fiscal year 2024, the assessor's grand list was used along with an estimated tax rate, and an estimated rate of collection, with deductions for taxes to be paid by the State on-behalf of certain taxpayers.
-Property tax revenues were planned to have an increasing role in funding the General Fund budget due to expected reductions in intergovernmental and other revenues. - In January of 2023, the Town completed a required revaluation of all properties.
-This resulted in an increase in the grand list and a decrease in the mill rate. - Intergovernmental grants were based on preliminary estimates from the State.
-Connecticut's economy moves in the same general cycle as the national economy, which may affect the amount of intergovernmental revenues the Town will receive in fiscal year 2023 and thereafter.
+- For purposes of calculating property tax revenues for fiscal year 2025, the assessor's grand list was used along with an estimated tax rate, and an estimated rate of collection, with deductions for taxes to be paid by the State on-behalf of certain taxpayers.
+Property tax revenues were planned to have an increasing role in funding the General Fund budget due to expected reductions in intergovernmental and other revenues. - On August 18, 2024, the Town was hit by a historic storm that devastated the Town's infrastructure and equipment.
+The Administration will be working with all agencies to ensure that all losses are recovered through Federal Emergency Management Agency.
+The potential budget impact is not known at this time of this issuance. - Intergovernmental grants were based on preliminary estimates from the State.
+Connecticut's economy moves in the same general cycle as the national economy, which may affect the amount of intergovernmental revenues the Town will receive in fiscal year 2024 and thereafter.
 The State General Assembly can and has changed these estimates over the years, for which such changes are typically made after the Town budget has been adopted.
 A decrease in intergovernmental revenues has been anticipated due to the financial condition of the State. - It was unknown how changes in market interest rates will impact real estate activity and related revenues collected by the Town Clerk and the amount of the conveyance taxes and interest income.

-All of these factors were considered in the preparation of the Town's General Fund budget for the fiscal year 2024.
+All of these factors were considered in the preparation of the Town's General Fund budget for the fiscal year 2025.